 Blockchains require consensus among large numbers of people, so they can be slow.
 Additionally, a blockchain is not designed to hold a lot of data.
 This means using a blockchain for every bit of data a user might write and store is expensive.
 For example, imagine if an application were storing every tweet in the chain.

 Blockstack addresses blockchain performance problems using a layered approach.
-At the base of the system is a blockchain and the Blockstack Naming System (BNS).
-The blockchain governs ownership of names (identities) in the system, names such as domain names, usernames, and application names.
+The base layer consists of the Stacks blockchain and the Blockstack Naming System (BNS).
+The blockchain governs ownership of identities in the Blockstack network.
+Identities can be names such as domain names, usernames, or application names.

-The final layer is the Gaia Storage System.
-A Gaia system consists of a hub service and storage resource on a cloud software provider such as Azure, DigitalOcean, Amazon EC2, and so forth.
-Typically the compute resource and the storage resource belong to same cloud vendor.
+A Gaia Storage System consists of a hub service and storage resource on a cloud software provider.
+The storage provider can be any commercial provider such as Azure, DigitalOcean, Amazon EC2, and so forth.
+Typically the compute resource and the storage resource reside same cloud vendor, though this is not a requirement.
 Gaia currently has driver support for S3 and Azure Blob Storage, but the driver model allows for other backend support as well.

 User control or how is Gaia decentralized?

 A Gaia hub runs as a service which writes to data storage.
+The storage itself is a simple key-value store.
 The hub service writes to data storage by requiring a valid authentication token from a requestor.
 Typically, the hub service runs on a compute resource and the storage itself on separate, dedicated storage resource.
 Typically, both resources belong to the same cloud computing provider.

 Gaia’s approach to decentralization focuses on user control of data and its storage.
+Users can choose a Gaia hub provider.
 If a user can choose which Gaia hub provider to use, then that choice is all the decentralization required to enable user-controlled applications.
+Moreover, Gaia a uniform API to access for applications to access that data.

 data.txt for a given user